Role of Faculty

 Reduced Distraction Test Location

 Reduced distraction location does not require that a student test alone.
-It simply requires that common distractions in the test location be reduced, often by having fewer students and distractions in the testing room.
-This is often achieved via utilizing the Testing Center, however, if agreed between faculty and student, an alternative location can be determined.
+Rather, it simply requires that common distractions in the test location be reduced, often by having fewer students and distractions in the testing room.
+This is often achieved via utilizing the Testing Center.
+However, if agreed upon between instructor and student, an alternative location can be determined.

 Use of an Exam Laptop